TheAlgorithms/Nim/CONTRIBUTING.md

 # Contributing guidelines

 Welcome to [TheAlgorithms/Nim](https://github.com/TheAlgorithms/Nim)!
-Before sending your pull requests, make sure that you __read the whole guidelines__.
-If you have any doubt on the contributing guide, please feel free to [state it clearly in an issue](https://github.com/TheAlgorithms/Nim/issues/new) or ask the community in [Discord](https://discord.gg/c7MnfGFGa6).
+Before you send your pull requests, please make sure that you **read the whole guidelines**.
+If you have any doubt about the contributing guide, please feel free to [state it clearly in an issue](https://github.com/TheAlgorithms/Nim/issues/new) or ask the community in [Discord](https://the-algorithms.com/discord).

 ## Contributing